Just Make One Move

 Photo by James Wheeler

-There is no other way I can describe the way I felt when I decided to write this blog and share it.
-Writing was one thing, but sharing it with others was another.
+When I made the move to get serious about writing and sharing this blog, I had to force myself to override any limiting thoughts and just do it.
+Writing the posts was the fun part, but sharing them with others was another.
 I allowed the fear of judgment to keep my light out.
 I had good reasons for not sharing my work, too.
-My subconscious mind kept replaying memories of my painful childhood and beyond.
-I couldn’t handle any more criticism.
-I couldn’t handle rejection.
+I kept replaying memories of being judged and criticized.
+I didn’t believe I could handle rejection.

 Create a spark, and let it light up your entire life!
 Don’t stop at so-so or halfway done; illuminate what you really want.
 Ask yourself what you would dare to dream if you knew there were no limitations.
 The answer is telling you what you love and who you are.

-Make a move when you feel like you can’t take one more day of drama or problems.
 Visualize the problems disappearing and replace them with solutions.
+Use your mind to find solutions, and you’ll get inspiration and ideas that will change your life for the better.
 See yourself living a low-key, happy day that brings you joy.
 If we have the ability to think negative thoughts, why wouldn’t we be able to think positive ones?
 Move and change your thinking.

 Move just a little, and you can change your life.